NBISweden/grave/README.md

 - --maxRefLength [read more here](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md#VCF-Normalization)

---providePathsFiles -> if user graphs have more than one reference, they need to consider setting this.
+--refPaths -> if user graphs have more than one reference, they need to consider setting this.
 Otherwise surject will use all reference paths in the graph.
 No need to set it if graph has only one reference path. explain the two main use cases (only a subset of paths of the sinlge reference genome, or some/all paths from different reference genomes)